dshhh/unchain/README.md

 ## Use

-This box is portable and built for traveling, public Wi-Fi environments, and working remotely.
+This box is portable and built for traveling, public Wi-Fi environments, and remote work.
 It's super easy to use:

 - You can use the WAN port or connect wirelessly to public hotspots (see 'Repeater mode')
-- Use the switch button to disconnect from VPN (Left = ON / Right = OFF) or keep the button left to make the VPN start automatically at all times
+- Use the switch button to start and stop the VPN
-- Simply connect any devices to the box via LAN port or Wi-Fi network and enjoy your unrestricted network
+- Simply connect any device to the box via LAN port or Wi-Fi network and enjoy your unrestricted network

-You can permanently disable the VPN with
+You can permanently disable unchain with

 ```
 /etc/init.d/sevpn disable